The founders of communism promised a new kind of state based on fairness and equality.

 The early 1980s have been called the ”Second Cold War” because there was heightened tension between the USA and the Soviet Union.
 The competition between the superpowers was symbolized by Reagan”s ”Star Wars” project (officially known as SDI: the Strategic Defense Initiative).
 This project involved research into ways of giving America nuclear superiority by destroying Soviet missiles in space.

-The beginning of the end for Communism came in 1985 when Mikhail Gorbachev emerged as leader of the Soviet Union after a period of great uncertainty and confusion.
+The beginning of the end for Communism came in 1985 when Mikhail Gorbachev emerged as the leader of the Soviet Union after a period of great uncertainty and confusion.

 Much younger than his predecessors, he embarked on a program of domestic reforms and a drive to end the Cold War confrontation with the USA.
 The portents for the surge of freedom that swept across Eastern Europe towards the end of 1989 had been evident for nearly two years.